vtexdocs/components/README.md

    ```bash
    yarn dev
    ```

+>⚠️ If the local development environment isn't refreshing the components version properly, try erasing the `.next` folder locally before running `yarn` and `yarn dev` again.

 Feel free to explore and integrate these components into your project.
 If you encounter any issues, please refer to the documentation or reach out to our community for assistance.